5 things the IRS cannot seize

 - Because you do not have control over it, the IRS cannot access your irrevocable trust.

-The three most common reasons for property seizure by the IRS are committing fraud, hiding assets and withholding payroll taxes and not paying them to the IRS.
+The three most common reasons for property seizure by the IRS are committing fraud, hiding assets, withholding payroll taxes, and not paying them to the IRS.

 Unless there are large under- or overstatements of income, the IRS has three years to perform an audit.
 This is exactly three years from the due date, not the date you filed.
 However, if you file for an extension, then that date is the date used.

 Founded on July 1, 1862, the intended purpose of the IRS is threefold: